mrvillafria/MechaCar_Statistical_Analysis/README.md

 	- The calculated multiple r-squared value is 0.7149 which means that roughly 71% of the variability of our dependent value is explained using this linear model.
 This does not necessarily mean this is a good predicator.

 ## Summary Statistics on Suspension Coils
-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?

 The Suspension_Coil dataset contained results from multiple manufacturing production lots.
 We created two dataframes:
-1. total_summary: the mean, median, variance and standard deviation of the suspension coil's PSI (pounds per square inch) column
+1. Total Summary: the mean, median, variance and standard deviation of the suspension coil's PSI (pounds per square inch) column

 ![total_summary](total_summary.PNG)

-2. lot_summary: the mean, median, variance, and standard deviation of the suspension coil's PSI (pounds per square inch) column grouped by each manufacturing lot
+2. Lot Summary: the mean, median, variance, and standard deviation of the suspension coil's PSI (pounds per square inch) column grouped by each manufacturing lot

 ![lot_summary](lot_summary.PNG)

+- The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?

+	- The variance of the Total Summary is 62.29356 and is below 100 pounds per square inch, meaning the data does meet design specifications.
+	- Lot 1 (variance: 0.9795918) and Lot 2 (variance: 7.4693878) individually both meet the design specifications.
+	- Lot 3 (variance: 170.2861224) exceeds 100 pounds per square inch so it does not meet the design specifications.

 ## T-Tests on Suspension Coils
 Briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.